 - Animated and intensely lighted signs.
-No sign shall be permitted which is animated by means of scintillating, blinking or traveling lights or any other means not providing constant illumination. - Moving signs, No sign or any portion thereof shall be permitted which moves or assumes any motion constituting a non-stationary or non-fixed condition, changing signs or multiprism units. - Changeable Copy with the exception of Lot Signs as described in the previous section. - Roof Signs - Portable Signs, including signed vehicles - Hand-lettered Signs - Paper or Cardboard Signs (attached to or temporarily placed within windows of buildings and/or affixed to the exterior or interior of doors, handbills, and hand-held signs
+No sign shall be permitted which is animated by means of scintillating, blinking or traveling lights or any other means not providing constant illumination. - Moving signs, No sign or any portion thereof shall be permitted which moves or assumes any motion constituting a non-stationary or non-fixed condition, changing signs or multiprism units. - Feather or flutter flags - Changeable Copy with the exception of Lot Signs as described in the previous section. - · Roof Signs - Portable Signs, including signed vehicles - · Hand-lettered Signs - Paper or Cardboard Signs (attached to or temporarily placed within windows of buildings and/or affixed to the exterior or interior of doors, handbills, and hand-held signs

-- Signs in the Public Right-of-Way (ROW) - · Internally illuminated awnings - Inflatable features - Neon or flexible LED signs - Sign held by people, animals, or people in costume - Plastic Signs (formed plastic or injection molded) - Miscellaneous signs and posters.
-The tacking, pasting or otherwise affixing of signs of a miscellaneous character, visible from a public way, located on the walls of buildings, barns, windows, sheds, on trees, poles, posts, fences or other structure - Other Signs as identified in the Master or Community Association Covenants - "Bandit" signs anywhere in the community or off-site placed along roads are strictly prohibited. - Signs that are damaged or in disrepair
+- · Signs in the Public Right-of-Way (ROW) - · Internally illuminated awnings - Inflatable features - · Neon or flexible LED signs - · Sign held by people, animals, or people in costume - Plastic Signs (formed plastic or injection molded) - Miscellaneous signs and posters.
+The tacking, pasting or otherwise affixing of signs of a miscellaneous character, visible from a public way, located on the walls of buildings, barns, windows, sheds, on trees, poles, posts, fences or other structure - "Bandit" signs anywhere in the community or off-site placed along roads are strictly prohibited. - · Signs that are damaged or in disrepair - Other Signs as identified in the Master or Community Association Covenants